Carreau/phd-dissertation/parts/part3.rst

 We can see here that the polymer model introduced in :cite:`Morse1998a` allows to completely fit the succession of approach and relaxation phases.
-To check if the fit parameters give realistic value, we can estimate the diffusion constant for filament reptation |Drep|.
+In order to check whether the fit parameters give realistic values, we can estimate the diffusion constant for filament reptation |Drep|.

 .. math::